marshallward/accessproject/access_cm.rst

 OFAM is an ocean data assimilation model used and developed within CSIRO and BoM.
 The current version is based on a 0.1° grid with near-global coverage excepting the Arctic seas.
-The model is used operationally within BoM (Australian Navy?).
+The model is used operationally within BoM and research within CSIRO.

 Motivation
 ==========

-As part of preparation for CMIP6, ACCESS-CM and ACCESS-OM are currently in a state of redevelopment, and they lack stable experiment configurations that can used for scaling analysis.
+As part of preparation for CMIP6, the ACCESS-CM and ACCESS-OM models are currently in a state of redevelopment, and they lack stable experiment configurations that can used for scaling analysis.
 Any formal profiling and scaling work at this stage may not reflect the future state of these projects.

-Additional points:

-* ACCESS-CM and ACCESS-OM are currently being redeveloped in preparation for CMIP6 and support for higher resolutions, along with ARCCSS contributions via Nicholas Hannah
+A primary goal of these projects is to unite ACCESS-CM and ACCESS-OM under a single framework, motivated by the following factors:

-* ARCCSS oceans intend to replace MOM-SIS with ACCESS-OM, and eventually ACCESS-CM, as part of ongoing efforts to coordinate resources with CAWCR
+* Both groups wish to run experiments at higher grid resolutions for academic research, seasonal prediction, and as part of submissions to CMIP6.

-* NCI has identified limits to SIS scalability, and ARCCSS will have to adopt a new coupled framework in order to efficiently scale up to 0.1° resolution and beyond.
+* There are known bottlenecks in the MOM-SIS configuration related to its its sea ice and coupling components.
+Resolving these bottlenecks can be begin by replacing them with ARCCSS components.

+* A common framework ensures that both projects receive greater attention, and will streamline support for these models on NCI platforms.

+* Adoption of ACCESS-OM within ARCCSS will allow greater collaboration between CSIRO, BoM, and ARCCSS, as well as other partners within the Australian research community.

 Proposed Goals